 B-500: Maintenance of a Waiting List

-Boards must be aware that the child care case management system pre-screener and waiting list application will determine if a parent is potentially eligible for CCS.
+Boards must inform staff members that the child care case management system pre-screener and waiting list application will determine if a parent is potentially eligible for CCS.

 Boards must ensure that a parent with a child on the waiting list is contacted every three months (which is implemented as 90 days in the child care case management system) to determine if the parent still requires child care.
-TX3C will automatically generate a message to parents every 90 days asking them to confirm if they still need care.
+TX3C—KinderTrack will automatically generate a message to parents every 90 days asking them to confirm if they still need care.
 If the parent responds that they still need CCS, they will remain on the waiting list.
 The child is removed from the waiting list if the parent:

 responds that CCS are no longer needed; or